-Fourfold increase in the rate of diagnosed cases of Celiac disease in the UKMay 11th, 2014 in Diseases, Conditions, Syndromes /
+Fourfold increase in the rate of diagnosed cases of Celiac disease in the UKMay 11, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Coeliac UK, the national charity for coeliac disease announces today, May 12, 2014, new research from the University of Nottingham that has found a fourfold increase in the rate of diagnosed cases of coeliac disease in the United Kingdom over the past two decades, but, still three quarters of people with coeliac disease remain undiagnosed.

 The National Institute of Health & Care Excellence (NICE) previously estimated that only 10 - 15% of those with coeliac disease had been diagnosed, however, this latest research by Dr Joe West from University of Nottingham, funded by Coeliac UK and CORE has shown that the level of diagnosis has increased to 24%.